Marwan-alanani/Weather-App/README.md

-# Weather App
+# Weather App - A DevOps Project

-This Weather App is a web application that provides real-time weather information for various locations.
-It is built using Python, JavaScript, HTML, and CSS, and utilizes the OpenWeatherMap API to fetch current weather data.
+This Weather App is a DevOps project that integrates continuous integration, continuous deployment, containerization, and infrastructure automation.
+It provides real-time weather information for various locations and is built using Python, JavaScript, HTML, and CSS.
+The application utilizes the OpenWeatherMap API to fetch current weather data.

-## Features

-- **Real-Time Weather Data**: Retrieve up-to-date weather information for any city worldwide.
-- **User-Friendly Interface**: Simple and intuitive design for easy navigation and data interpretation.

-## Technologies Used

-- **Frontend**: HTML, CSS, JavaScript
-- **Backend**: Python
-- **API**: OpenWeatherMap
-- **Containerization**: Docker
-- **Automation**: Jenkins
-- **Virtualization**: Vagrant

-## Getting Started

-To run this project locally, follow these steps:

-### Prerequisites
+## Prerequisites

-- Python installed on your machine
+- Two Linux virtual machines
-- Docker installed
+- Docker installed on both virtual machines
-- Vagrant installed
-- Jenkins installed
+- Jenkins installed and configured to push to your GitHub repository
-- An API key from [OpenWeatherMap](https://openweathermap.org/api)

-### Installation
+## Steps to Deploy

 1. **Clone the Repository**:
    ```bash